Description

 Where temp, pressure, and scale are the desired temperature, pressure, and an optional scale factor for frequency data when used for thermochemical analysis (the default is unscaled).
 The remaining lines hold the isotope masses for the various atoms in the molecule, arranged in the same order as they appeared in the molecule specification section.
 If integers are used to specify the atomic masses, the program will automatically use the corresponding actual exact isotopic mass (e.g., 18 specifies 18O, and Gaussian uses the value 17.99916).

 Calculation Summary Output.
 After all of the output for the component job steps, Gaussian prints a table of results for these methods.
-Here is the key part of the output from a W1BD calculation:
+Here is the key part of the output from a W1U calculation on an open shell system:

 Results before spin correction.